Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-08.md

 https://reactnative.dev/docs/layout-props

-You can create a grid based layout with `flexWrap`.
+You can create a grid-based layout with `flexWrap`.

 Divide space proportionally using `flex`.